SANBI Marine Programme

 - Ecosystem-based management of the marine environment through Ecosystem Approach to Fisheries (EAF)

-- Co-ordination of scientific review of SASSI list assessments
+- Co-ordination and participation in scientific review of SASSI list assessments

 - Policy advice on introduced and invasive species, mariculture, bioprospecting and small-scale fisheries